yy9331/my-resume/README.md

 ## Contributing

-This is a personal CV project, but suggestions are welcome!
+This is a personal resume project, but suggestions are welcome!

 1. Fork the repository
 2. Create a feature branch